charliesparky/girl-kickers-ishamel/docs/model_conversion.md

 ![selectionfilter](https://github.com/beanpuppy/girl-kickers/blob/main/docs/media/model_conversion/selectionfilter.png)

-For this model, I need to scale the spine and hands to be shorter too.
+For these bones, I need to scale the spine and hands to be shorter in order to match the model.

 > [!WARNING]
 > I generally will NOT touch the legs, as DK2 appears to want the pelvis bone in a specific place or else everything gets messed up.
 Adjusting the legs will change the position of the pelvis, which we can't do.
 This means the model's hip joints are never where they're supposed to be - we can't do anything about this.